How to prepare for sleep deprivation

-- Although sleep inertia (the grogginess you feel upon awakening) may not be a problem for most people, it is NOT a good reason to avoid napping.
+- Although sleep inertia (the grogginess you feel upon awakening) reduces performance immediately upon awakening, it is usually NOT a good reason to avoid napping.

 - If immediate responsiveness is required upon awakening, caffeine gum can be used immediately upon awakening to more rapidly restore alertness and performance.

-- Use naps prophylactically.
-Taking too long of a nap, or naps taken to closely to bedtime may disrupt your nightly sleep.
+- Taking too long of a nap, or naps taken to closely to bedtime may disrupt your nightly sleep.

-- In sustained or continuous operations though, GET AS MUCH SLEEP AS POSSIBLE in as large chunks of time as operations or mission allows.
+- In sustained or continuous operations though, GET AS MUCH SLEEP AS POSSIBLE in chunks of time that are as large as operations or mission allows.

 Caffeine has positive effects on alertness, mental acuity, and physical performance.

 - Caffeine is the most widely used stimulant in the world and it has a proven track record.
 After taking in caffeine (e.g., via a cup of coffee or energy drink), it starts to enhance alertness and performance in about 20 minutes.
-However, if caffeine gum is used, time to peak can be greatly reduced (to about 5 minutes).
+However, if caffeine gum is used, time to peak effectiveness is reduced to about 5 minutes.

 - You can order caffeine gum through the Army's supply system (NSN 8925015301219) Stay Alert Energy Caffeine Gum).
 One piece contains 100 mg of caffeine.
 Use the gum according to the dosing schedule.